About Mark Twain

 About Barry Press

-Barry Press, an active professional actor, director, and teacher for over thirty-five years, has performed Off-Broadway and at numerous regional theaters.
-The winner of an AudioFile Earphones Award, Barry has been an active voice talent for books in a variety of genres.
-Barry is also the founder and artistic director of Living Literature, a Rhode Island-based literacy program.
+Barry Press has been an active professional actor, director, and teacher for over thirty-five years, during which time he has performed Off-Broadway and at numerous regional theaters.
+The winner of an Earphones Award, he narrates audiobooks in a variety of genres.
+He is also the founder and artistic director of Living Literature, a Rhode Island based literacy program.